 This isn’t mysterious.
 He and my mother lived in this country for years without a vote.
 They had to take a citizenship test (which 33% of native-born citizens would fail) in order to gain that right.
 Meanwhile, it was handed to me.
 I wasn’t allowed to waste it.

-This didn’t cement with me until I disagreed with my father about a local vote over property taxes.
+This wasn’t cemented for me until I disagreed with my father about a local vote over property taxes.
 My father supported the cut, thinking about the slow recovery from the recession.
 I thought more about education, one of the issues dearest to my heart, and what the cut would do to the already struggling school district.

 I continued to understand that my reasons for supporting one issue or candidate reflects what I want to see in the world around me.

-(Feature Image: A person is carrying a baby on their back.
-The older person has dark brown hair and is wearing a purple shirt.
-The baby has short dark hair and a white shirt.
+[Feature Image: Photograph of a person carrying a baby on their back.
+The older person has brown skin, dark brown hair, and is wearing a purple shirt.
+The baby has brown skin, short dark hair, and is wearing a white shirt.
 They are outside on an urban street.
-Source: pixabay.)
+Source: Pixabay]